Symphony No. 3 (Price): Instrumentation

 The work is scored for an orchestra comprising piccolo, three flutes, two oboes, English horn, two clarinets, bass clarinet, two bassoons, four horns, three trumpets, three trombones, tuba, harp, timpani, percussion, celeste, and strings.
+The instrumentation of the third symphony is expanded from Price's first symphony, including the addition of sets of three woodwinds rather than two, as well as a larger percussion section, which encompasses orchestral bells, snare drum, bass drum, cymbals, triangle, wood blocks, castanets, tambourine, xylophone, and sand blocks.